jacmgr/grav-plugin-jacpageadmin/README.md

 I don't know anything about git and version control and pushes and pulls, so I won't be doing anything like that.
 I just periodically upload my files to this repository.

 This plugin is inspired by some other front end editing plugins.
 One allowed you to edit an existing page and nothing else.[Bluetzinn's editable](https://github.com/bleutzinn/grav-plugin-editable)  The other allows you to create a new page and nothing else.([Bluetzinn's add-page-by-form](https://github.com/bleutzinn/grav-plugin-add-page-by-form))  In any case, both of them helped me understand a lot about [Grav](http://github.com/getgrav/grav).
-I was looking for more of an all in one pageadmin function that I could control with permissions and templates.
+And, they supplied the SimpleMDE javascript and textarea configuration methods that I used for my edit text area.

 # Installation